AdrielleRivera/Dennise-Bello---Portfolio/README.md

 28/12/2024
 - Added: Page 15 to the "Work Experience" section.
 - Responsiveness: Adjusted the layout to be fully responsive for devices with a maximum width of 991px.
-- Note: The brown line border in this section has been temporarily removed.
-Styling updates may be applied once the final version is complete.
-(Check Before and After Brown Border line file below)
+- Note: The brown line border in this section has been temporarily removed for styling adjustments.
+Updates may be applied once the final version is complete.
+Refer to the "Before and After Brown Border Line" file linked below for comparison.

 - Progress: Almost finished! 🎉